deelliot/Snake/README.md

 ## Game Modes

-### Classic Mode
+### Snail Mode

 The traditional Snake Game experience.
 Eat food, grow longer, and try to achieve the highest score possible.

-### Time Attack Mode
+### Mamba Mode

-Test your skills against the clock.
-Race to eat as much food as possible within a limited time.
+Snail mode, but double time!

-### Obstacle Mode
+### Progressive Mode

-Navigate through a maze of obstacles while trying to grow your snake.
-Avoid collisions to survive and thrive.
+The game starts nice and slowly, but the speed increases each time you eat food, getting progressively more challenging.

 ## Pause Screen